akanadocs/docs-test/ag/envision_reference/env_create_dashboard.md

 ---
 layout: page
-title: Creating a Dashboard with Envision
+title: Chapter 6 - Creating a Dashboard with Envision
 description: Learn how add and reposition charts on an Envision Dashboard and display in Live Mode.
 product: ag
 category: ref